-- 1. "Employee" is a full-time employee of the District. - 2.
-"Sick Leave" is absence from work due to illness, whether by the employee or a member of the immediate family, or due to a death in the family.
+- 1. "Employee" is an employee of the District working 20 or more hours per week who is not required to have a teaching license as a condition of his employment. - 2.
+"Sick Leave" is absence from work due to illness, whether by the employee or a member of their immediate family, or due to a death in the family.
 The principal shall determine whether sick leave will be approved on the basis of a death outside the immediate family of the employee. - 3.
-"Current Sick Leave" means those days of sick leave for the current contract year, which leave is granted at the rate of one (1) day of sick leave per contracted month, or major part thereof. - 4.
-"Accumulated Sick Leave" is the total of unused sick leave, up to a maximum of one-hundred-twenty (120) days accrued from previous contract, but not used. - 5.
-"Immediate family" means an employee's spouse, child, parent, grandparent, grandchildren, inlaws, sibling, aunt, uncle, other relative living in the same household as the teacher, and (with the approval of the principal) a very close friend which requires the presence of the teacher.
+"Current Sick Leave" means those days of sick leave for the current contract year, which leave is granted at the rate of day of sick leave per month, or major part thereof. - 4.
+"Accumulated Sick Leave" is the total of unused sick leave, up to a maximum of (120) days accrued from previous contract, but not used. - 5.
+"Immediate family" means an employee's spouse, child, parent, or any other relative provided the other relative lives in the same household as the employee.